Flower Care Guide – Therese’s Florist Newry

 - If this happens, use sticky/cello tape onto the stain and peel off.
 Rubbing the stain will make it worse.

 - Flowers are for display only.
 Keep them out of reach from children and pets.

-- Its best not to place your flowers on an unprotected surface, as above, use a table mat or coaster.
+- It is best not to place your flowers on an unprotected surface, as above, use a table mat or coaster.

 Need Further Help?

 Furthermore, feel free to get in touch with us if you have any queries.
-We are a long established, experienced and trusted Newry Florist.
-Therefore, we are always happy to share our experience and advise to ensure you get the most out of your flowers.
+We are a long-established, experienced and trusted Newry Florist.
+Therefore, we are always happy to share our experience and advice to ensure you get the most out of your flowers.